WeatherXM/weather-bets/london-bet/resolver/README.md

    - Fetch, filter, and compute data based on a set of predefined criteria.

 ### 4. **Result Integration and Bet Resolution**
-   - Integrate the calculated average temperature with the **UMA Oracle**, which will act as the final arbiter for the weather bet.
+   - Integrate the calculated average temperature with an Oracle service compatible with the Betting Platform which will act as the final arbiter for the weather bet.
    - Publish the calculated result to resolve the bet.

 ---